mvemjsun/mock_server/README.md

 but not the least the response body.
 Mocking bird is slightly different from conventional mocking frameworks in that most of its features can be used even by non-programmers who have got a basic knowledge of HTTP structure (headers, status codes & body).

+The requests to the mock server can also be logged into the mock database if the environment variable `REQUEST_LOGGING` has been defined.
+The logs can also be cleared using an api call (see API support section below)

 Images can be served using custom urls defined withing the mock server.
 Facility to upload the images is also provided.
 Mocking can becomes super easy if there are existing API endpoints that return data, existing API responses be cloned via the GET button on the home page and then modified (currently only GET requests are supported).